mbhuddleston/Mbhuddleston.github.io/_posts/2019-10-26-the-longing-of-my-soul.md

 ---
 ## HOW TO OBTAIN JOY, PEACE, TREASURES, SUCCESS AND LEAVE A LEGACY...

+Recently I have been contemplating my life spiritually.
+I have been asking myself questions (or rather the spirit is prompting me too...)  such as, Who do I want to be like?
+Of course Jesus, but those who are not Jesus with spiritual, emotional, and family successes that are legends in Pentecost.
+Of these who do I want to be?

+Do I want to be like many today?
+Trying to fit in with the world and deny who we are in small areas.
+Or those who want to do enough to seem successful without truly having to deny myself?

+Once my pastor was seeking the Lord and asked what these "legends of Pentecost,"  had in common?
+What secret formula did they obtain?
+Was there a secret program of the time period that they followed?

+No said the Lord, their common element was FASTING, PRAYER, SACRIFICE!

+God told him there was no way around it.
+If you want to be significant in God's kingdom and your family... you MUST do these things consistently.

+God has also been dealing with me about the power and flowing of the spirit of God in life and churches.
+I came upon this:

-###_FLOW - by Nona Freeman
+_FLOW - by Nona Freeman

-APRIL 8, 2015-from Nona Freeman's book 'In the Bag':-
+APRIL 8, 2015-from Nona Freeman's book 'In the Bag'

+We loved with a love that was more than love.
 We camped in makeshift quarters in 1952 while we built our home in South Africa.
 During an invasion of non-poisonous spiders (the size of a small fist), we became so weary of getting up at night to identify "something that crawled across my arm" or "on my face" that we bought the older children a small flashlight so they could conduct some of the frequently needed 'spider' investigations.
 When the brilliant light in my face nudged me out of sound sleep, I thought a spider-hunter needed help.
 I opened my eyes to see a Being clothed in exquisite light standing by my bed.
 I trembled, immobilized by fear.
 'Do not be afraid", a soft yet vibrant voice answered my distress, "I am a messenger sent by God to give you the secret of revival."

 Disturbed by our ineffectual outreach to the lost, my husband and I shared a time of prayer and fasting that ended early in November.
 He left the next day for the Eastern Transvaal to visit a new church; I took charge of the service in the current tent meeting in an area called Claremont.
 The heavenly visitor came the following morning at 3:00 AM and said, "I am here in response to your cry for a Pentecostal outpouring."